xoofx/draytek-watcher/readme.md

 # draytek-watcher  [![Build Status](https://github.com/xoofx/draytek-watcher/workflows/ci/badge.svg?branch=main)](https://github.com/xoofx/draytek-watcher/actions)

-This a small daemon to install on an Linux/Ubuntu box to check the status of the WAN connection of a Draytek router and to reenable it if it seems to be active.
+This a small daemon to install on an Linux/Ubuntu box to check the status of the WAN connection of a Draytek router and to reenable it if it seems to be down.

 > **DISCLAIMER**
 >